top of page

 A new study is accepting patients diagnosed with osteosarcoma.

-Transitional cell carcinoma (TCC) is the most common form of urinary bladder cancer in dogs, and represents 2% of all reported canine cancers.
+Transitional cell carcinoma (TCC) or Urothelial carcinoma is the most common form of urinary bladder cancer in dogs, and represents 2% of all reported canine cancers.

-In a study published in 2017 (Filion etal *) , five canine patients were treated intravesically (product was infused into the bladder through a catheter).
-The publication describes the treatment regimen and the response in the patients.
+In a study published in 2017 (Filion et. at), five canine patients were treated intravesically (product was infused into the bladder through a catheter).
+The publication describes the treatment regimen and the patients' responses.

 Novavive is working on a protocol for a study in dogs diagnosed with TCC.